Alpaca: Training

-Alpacas are generally very trainable and usually respond to reward, most commonly in the form of food.
+Alpacas are generally very trainable and usually respond to rewards, most commonly food.
 They can usually be petted without getting agitated, especially if one avoids petting the head or neck.
 Alpacas are usually quite easy to herd, even in large groups.
 However, during herding, it is recommended for the handler to approach the animals slowly and quietly, as failing to do so can result in danger for both the animals and the handler.

 Alpacas and llamas have started showing up in U.S. nursing homes and hospitals as trained, certified therapy animals.
 The Mayo Clinic says animal-assisted therapy can reduce pain, depression, anxiety, and fatigue.
-This type of animal therapy is growing in popularity, and there are several organizations throughout the United States that participate.
+This type of animal therapy is growing in popularity, and several organizations throughout the United States participate.

 Spitting

 Not all alpacas spit, but all are capable of doing so.
-"Spit" is somewhat euphemistic; occasionally the projectile contains only air and a little saliva, although alpacas commonly bring up acidic stomach contents (generally a green, grassy mix) and project it onto their chosen targets.
+"Spit" is somewhat euphemistic; occasionally, the projectile contains only air and a little saliva, although alpacas commonly bring up acidic stomach contents (generally a green, grassy mix) and project it onto their chosen targets.
 Spitting is mostly reserved for other alpacas, but an alpaca will also occasionally spit at a human.

-Spitting can result in what is called "sour mouth".
-Sour mouth is characterized by "a loose-hanging lower lip and a gaping mouth."
+Spitting can result in what is called a "sour mouth."
+A sour mouth is characterized by "a loose-hanging lower lip and a gaping mouth."

 Alpacas can spit for several reasons.
 A female alpaca spits when she is not interested in a male alpaca, typically when she thinks that she is already impregnated.
-Both sexes of alpaca keep others away from their food, or anything they have their eyes on.
+Both sexes of alpaca keep each other away from their food or anything they have their eyes on.
 Most give a slight warning before spitting by blowing air out and raising their heads, giving their ears a "pinned" appearance.

 Alpacas can spit up to ten feet if they need to.
 For example, if another animal does not back off, the alpaca will throw up its stomach contents, resulting in a lot of spit.

-Some signs of stress which can lead to their spitting habits include: humming, a wrinkle under their eye, drooling, rapid breathing, and stomping their feet.
+Some signs of stress that can lead to their spitting habits include humming, a wrinkle under their eye, drooling, rapid breathing, and stomping their feet.
 When alpacas show any sign of interest or alertness, they tend to sniff their surroundings, watch closely, or stand quietly in place and stare.

-When it comes to reproduction, they spit because it is a response triggered by the progesterone levels being increased, which is associated with ovulation.
+When it comes to reproduction, they spit because it is a response triggered by the increased progesterone levels, which is associated with ovulation.